-Meet and mingle events can be arranged in advance via Cruise Critic.
+Meet and mingle events can usually be arranged in advance via Cruise Critic.

 What extra amenities can solo travellers expect on Celebrity?

 The itineraries on most of Celebrity’s ships have events for solo cruisers.
-For example, on the first night of the cruise there is a typically a meet and mingle event for solo cruise passengers.
+For example, on the first night of the cruise, there is typically a meet-and-mingle event for solo cruise passengers.

-One of the grand old dames of traditional British cruising, P&O is usually more affordable than Celebrity and many of its ships now feature solo cabins.
+One of the grand old dames of traditional British cruising, P&O is usually more affordable than Celebrity.

 What are P&O’s single cabins like?